ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

    * - L2-Fabric Write and Atomic Bandwidth

-     - The total number of bytes written by the L2 over Infinity Fabric by write and atomic operations per
+     - The total number of bytes written by the L2 over Infinity Fabric by write and atomic operations per :ref:`normalization unit
-       :ref:`normalization unit <normalization-units>`.
-Note that on current CDNA accelerators, such as the :ref:`MI200 <mixxx-note>`, requests are only considered *atomic* by Infinity Fabric if they are targeted at non-write-cacheable memory, for example,
-       :ref:`fine-grained memory <memory-type>` allocations or
+       <normalization-units>`.
+Note that on :ref:`MI200 <mixxx-note>`
+       accelerators, requests are only considered *atomic* by Infinity Fabric if they are targeted at non-write-cacheable memory, for example, :ref:`fine-grained memory <memory-type>` allocations or :ref:`uncached
-       :ref:`uncached memory <memory-type>` allocations on the
-       MI200.
+       memory <memory-type>` allocations on the MI200.
+However, on the MI300, all atomic requests are counted as such because they are not cached in L2 and must be directed to the Infinity Cache (MALL), regardless of the memory type.

      - Bytes per :ref:`normalization unit <normalization-units>`.